picoCTF/start-problem-dev/example-problems/sanity-static-flag/README.md

 2. Deployment.
 We will demonstrate deploying this challenge for testing.

 3. Testing.
-We will demonstrate a good place to start with testing any challenge
+We will demonstrate a good place to start with testing any challenge.

 ### File Listing